 The newly proposed categories of priority, with some further proposed additions and changes explained in the footnotes, are as follows:

-Priority 1: populations of Least Concern IUCN Red List category listed in Column A of Table 1 of AEWA Annex 3, Categories 1(a), 1(c) or 2 or 3 marked with an asterisk in long- or short-term decline and Globally Threatened/Near Threatened species listed on AEWA Annex 2 of which for least one population at least one Contracting Party has entered a reservation to their uplisting to Column A of Table 1 of AEWA Annex 3;
+Priority 1a: Globally Threatened/Near Threatened species listed on AEWA Annex 2 and other populations listed in Column A of Table 1 of AEWA Annex 3, Categories 1(a), 1(c) or 2 or 3 marked with an asterisk in long- or short-term decline and of which for least one population at least one Contracting Party has entered a reservation to their uplisting to Column A of Table 1 of AEWA Annex 3;

-Priority 2: species of Globally Threatened and Near Threatened IUCN Red List categories listed in Annex 2 of AEWA based on their global Red List Status (other than those in Priority 1);
+Priority 1b: globally Threatened and Near Threatened species listed in Annex 2 of AEWA based on their global Red List Status (other than those in Priority 1);

-Priority 3: populations of Least Concern IUCN Red List category listed in Column A of Table 1 of AEWA Annex 3, Categories 1(a), 1(c) and in long- or rapid short-term decline or in categories 2 or 3 and marked with an asterisk (other than those in Priority 1);
+Priority 2: populations of globally Least Concern species listed in Column A of Table 1 of AEWA Annex 3, Categories 1(a), 1(c) and in long- or rapid short-term decline or in categories 2 or 3 and marked with an asterisk (other than those in Priority 1);

-Priority 4: populations of Least Concern IUCN Red List category listed species listed in Column A of Table 1 of AEWA’s Annex 3, Categories 1(a) and 1(c) in Table 1 of AEWA Annex 3 not in long- or rapid short-term decline.
+Priority 3: populations of globally Least Concern species listed in Column A of Table 1 of AEWA’s Annex 3, Categories 1(a) and 1(c) in Table 1 of AEWA Annex 3 not in long- or rapid short-term decline.

-Priority 1 species/populations
+Priority 1a species/populations

-Species/populations are first ranked in descending order of their Red List status: Critically Endangered (CR), Endangered (EN), Vulnerable (VU), Near-threatened (NT), Least Concern (LC).
+Species/populations are first ranked in descending order of their global Red List status: Critically Endangered (CR), Endangered (EN), Vulnerable (VU), Near Threatened (NT), Least Concern (LC).
 Within each Red List category, they are then ranked in increasing order of their population size (using geometric mean when the population size estimate is a range).
 This list should exclude all species that are already adequately covered by an AEWA ISSAP/IMSAP or a plan under another legally binding framework.

-The resulting ranking of the Priority 1 species/populations is presented in Annex 1.
+The resulting ranking of the Priority 1a species/populations is presented in Annex 1.
+This includes three globally Vulnerable (Common Pochard, Black-legged Kittiwake and Atlantic Puffin) and four Near Threatened species (Red Knot, Bar-tailed Godwit, Eurasian Oystercatcher and Northern Lapwing) for which the EU has made reservations and Iceland/UK & Ireland population of Greylag Goose for which Iceland and the UK have made reservations.

-Priority 2 species
+Priority 1b species

-First the Globally Threatened and Near-Threatened species are ranked in descending order: Critically Endangered (CR), Endangered (EN), Vulnerable (VU) and Near-threatened (NT).
+First the globally Threatened and Near Threatened species are ranked in descending order: Critically Endangered (CR), Endangered (EN), Vulnerable (VU) and Near Threatened (NT).
 Within each Red List category, they are then ranked in increasing order of their population size (using geometric mean when the population size estimate is a range).
 This list should exclude all species that are already adequately covered by an AEWA ISSAP/IMSAP or a plan under another legally binding framework.

-Then the following factors are used as additional filters to select the priority species for action planning amongst the Globally Threatened and Near Threatened ones:
+Then the following factors are used as additional filters to select the priority species for action planning amongst the globally Threatened and Near Threatened ones:

 Species will be excluded where a major portion of the range of the population(s) listed in Table 1 of AEWA lies outside the Agreement Area.
 For example, this would lead to the exclusion of the Great Knot (Calidris tenuirostris);